- Credits & Benefits

 The Assessor's Office administers property tax exemptions and credits within the Town of Greenwich.
 An exemption is a reduction of assessment and a credit is a reduction of taxes.
 Please contact the office for complete filing details and forms.

-Senior Tax Credits
+Senior Property Tax Relief

 Greenwich residents who are age 65 or older and meet eligibility guidelines may qualify to receive Local or State tax credits, dependent upon annual gross income.
 Owners of condominiums and cooperative apartments are also eligible.
 Individuals are required to file every two years.
 If there is a significant change in qualifying income, individuals can reapply between filing periods.
 Applications are available and accepted between February 1 and May 15.